Khushshah02/CodeAlpha_Hangmangame/README.md

 Choose word length
 Guess letters step by step
 Try to complete the word before lives run out
 Win or try again!

-🎯 Objective
-To build a simple yet engaging command-line game that demonstrates core Python programming concepts in a fun and practical way.
+Created by Khush Shah as a part of the CodeALpha intership.